Important! Please schedule an appointment before coming to the embassy.

-- Part of the consular fee must be paid at the time of your application and part of the fee has to be paid at the time of the pick up in Austria
+Consular fee: payment must be made in US$ per postal money order, cashier's check (payable to Embassy of Austria) or cash (exact change only please).
+Part of the consular fee must be paid at the time of your application and part of the fee has to be paid at the time of the pick up in Austria.

-- application form (see above I)) - completed and signed (available only in German; application forms pertaining to categories II) to VII) are listed on the website of the Austrian Federal Ministry of the Interior.)
+application form, completed and signed (available only in German on the website of the Austrian Federal Ministry of the Interior)

-- proof of sufficient financial means (e.g. scholarship, letter of grants, bank statement of last two months [parent's account accepted for students only], other proof of income)
+proof of sufficient financial means (e.g. scholarship, letter of grants, bank statement of last two months, other proof of income)

 Please note: All foreign documents can only be accepted with an apostille.